-RE COMMENDATIONS RESPO NSIB ILITY STATUS 6 The Board should determine appropriate objectives, priorities, and policies for major events, operations, and organizationally-significant issues in which the Toronto Police Service will be involved BIWG Police and Chief of Under Review 7 Board to negotiate framework for funding conditions.
-In all cases where the Toronto Police Service will be involved in policing and security for a major event, the Board should, at a minimum, negotiate a framework funding agreement with the entity requiring the Toronto Police Service's assistance.
-This agreement should set out the funding and reimbursement conditions with respect to the Toronto Police Service's expenses associated with planning and policing the event.
-Chair Under Review 8 Board involvement in consultation Where the Board learns of the potential for Toronto to be selected as the host city for an event sponsored by the federal or provincial government, the Board should make a formal request that it be consulted, in advance of final decisions being made, on matters relevant to the Toronto Police Service's policing function at the event.
-In particular, the Board should request information that will enable it to understand the Toronto Police Service's role at the event, the legal framework applicable to the event's policing and other relevant matters.
-Chair Under Review 9 Confirmation concerning Toronto Police Service's planning process.
-The Board should request regular updates concerning the progress of the Toronto Police Service in planning for the policing of a major event.
-In particular, the Board should seek information from the Toronto Police Service about (i) what mechanisms Chair Under Review
+RE COMMENDATIONS RESPC NSIB BILITY STATUS

+6 The Board should determine

+appropriate objectives, priorities, and BIWG and Chief of Under Review

+policies for major events, operations, Police

+and organizationally-significant issues

+in which the Toronto Police Service

+will be involved

+7 Board to negotiate framework for

+funding conditions.
+Chair Under Review

+In all cases where the Toronto Police

+Service will be involved in policing

+and security for a major event, the

+Board should, at a minimum, negotiate

+a framework funding agreement with

+the entity requiring the Toronto Police

+Service's assistance.
+This agreement

+should set out the funding and

+reimbursement conditions with respect

+to the Toronto Police Service's

+expenses associated with planning and

+policing the event.

+8 Board involvement in consultation

+Where the Board learns of the potential Chair Under Review

+for Toronto to be selected as the host

+city for an event sponsored by the

+federal or provincial government, the

+Board should make a formal request

+that it be consulted, in advance of final

+decisions being made, on matters

+relevant to the Toronto Police Service's

+policing function at the event.
+In

+particular, the Board should request

+information that will enable it to understand the Toronto Police

+Service's role at the event, the legal

+framework applicable to the event's policing and other relevant matters

+9 policing and other relevant matters.
+Confirmation concerning Toronto

+7 Confirmation concerning Toronto Police Service's planning process.
+Chair Under Review

+The Board should request regular Chan

+updates concerning the progress of the

+Toronto Police Service in planning for

+the policing of a major event.
+In

+particular, the Board should seek

+information from the Toronto Police

+Service about (i) what mechanisms

+L service acout (1) what incontainisins 1 1

 RE COMMENDATIONS RESPONSIBILITY STATUS

+---- -- ---------------- --------------

 exist to capture, during the planning

 process, the input of those who will

 have operational decision-making

 responsibilities during the event and (ii)

 what testing of the operational plans

 will be conducted before the event.

 10 Where the Toronto Police Service is

 required to develop operational plans Chair Under Review

 for a major event, the Board should

 consult with the Chief of Police to

 determine whether there is a sufficient

 amount of time available for proper

 planning and, specifically, whether the

 adequacy and effectiveness of policing

 for the event may be compromised by

-11 the time available to plan.
+the time available to plan.

-11 The Board should be informed, as soon CI.
-T. 1 D .
+11 The Board should be informed, as soon

 as practicable, where a reasonable Chair Under Review

 possibility exists that the Toronto

 Police Service may be involved in the

 policing of a major event hosted by a

 government entity.
 The Board should

 seek information and clarity concerning

 the proposed decision-making structure

 and process related to the policing of

 the event.

 12 Where the RCMP will be involved in

 an international event for which Chair Under Review

 security arrangements are required,

 including the participation of the

 Toronto Police Service, the Board

 should encourage the federal and

-provincial governments to enter into an

-arrangement under section 10.1(4) of
+provincial governments to enter into an arrangement under section 10.1(4) of

 the Foreign Missions and International

 Organizations Act.

 13 Where the Toronto Police Service is

-involved in a joint operation related to Chair Under Review
+15 involved in a joint operation related to Chair Under Review

 the policing of a major event, the Board

 should be provided with detailed

-information and briefings concerning

-the planning structure, including

-information regarding the Toronto
+• •

 Police Service's role in that structure

-and whether planning decisions by the

-and whether planning decisions by the
+information and briefings concerning the planning structure, including information regarding the Toronto Police Service's role in that structure and whether planning decisions by the